juju/docs/src/en/help-azure.md

 You then will be optionally asked for your subscription id.
 In the example above, it is 'f717c8c1-8e5e-4d38-be7f-ed1e1c879e18'.
 The recommended way is to simply press 'Enter' and let the tool automatically retrieve what's needed.
-Momentarily, you will see the following (assuming 'ubuntu' is the credential name):
+If you do so, after a few seconds you will see the following (assuming 'ubuntu' is the credential name):

 ```no-highlight
 Credential "ubuntu" added locally for cloud "azure".
 ```

 You can also verify that the credentials were successfully added by running `juju credentials`.
-This will display the credential name you specified at the beginning.

 ## Dealing with expired Azure credentials